digi-ron/AU-Falcon-SPUD-Project/ECUBCM/InstrumentCluster/InstrumentCluster.md

 ## Pursuit Cluster - Speedometer Calibration
 Pursuit clusters are not only sought after as they are, in theory the rarest type of speedometer available for the AU Falcon, they are also useful for on-the-fly speedometer calibration, allowing for much more flexibility with wheel sizes and differential ratios.

-> NOTE: the calibration mode allows for 10% of calibration in either direction (so 90-110% stock) and increments about 0.5% each button press. for more than this, you will need to play with transmission gearing to an external speedometer calibration tool to achieve the desired effect
+> NOTE: the calibration mode allows for 10% of calibration in either direction (so 90-110% stock) and increments about 0.5% each button press. for more than this, you will need to play with transmission gearing or an external speedometer calibration tool to achieve the desired effect

 1. do the following depending on your series of **CLUSTER**:
     - For S1 Clusters, switch the ignition key to the "On" position (second click from off), press and hold the odometer stalk button for 5 seconds and release
     - For S2/3 Clusters, hold the odometer stalk button, turn the ignition key to the "On" position (second click from off), continue holding the button for 5 seconds, then release
 1. switch the ignition key to the "On" position
 1. after following the previous step, ensure the word `SPEEDO 0.0` shows up on the instrument cluster

     > NOTE: the 0.0 in the display stands for the default, if you have changed yours previously it will be a different number

 1. press the instrument cluster button until the number next to `SPEEDO` on the display is at the desired value, noting:
     - a short press (less than 1 second) will increase the number by 0.5
     - a longer press (less than 5 seconds) will decrease the number by 0.5